LesliTech/lesli.dev/source/engines/lesli/getting-started/development.html.md

 Installing Lesli for development is very similar to the [standard installation process](https://www.lesli.dev/engines/lesli/getting-started/installation/) used for production.

 However, instead of using the published gem, you'll clone the development repository and load the Lesli core directly from the source code.
-This approach is ideal for contributing to Lesli, debugging core features, or customizing the framework for your own use.
+This approach is ideal for work with the latest features, contributing to Lesli, debugging core features, or customizing the framework for your own use.

 ### Install the Lesli Core